santr4/santr4/README.md

 ### About Me :

 - 👀 I like to know more about new tech around the world!

-- 🌱 I’m currently working on a deep learning project.

 - 👀 I am deeply interested in AI, machine learning, and deep learning.